“BLINDNESS” - AN EYE OPENER

 STATISTICS (as of 2001)

-Rotary Club Global - SRVC (www.rcg-srvc.in) have completed 9 batches ( approx 10 students each batch) from the Resource Centre for the visually challenged at the Infopark premises, Kakkanad Kochi in Sept 08 and been providing hostel and computer training facilities to the community free of cost.
+Rotary Club Global - SRVC (www.rcg-srvc.in) have completed 9 batches ( approx 10 students each batch) from the Resource Centre for the visually challenged at the Infopark premises, Kakkanad Kochi.
+This was started in Sept 08 and been providing hostel and computer training facilities to the community free of cost.
 The goal is to train and empower the community by exposing them to the world of computers and prepare them towards job in various stages.
 About 65% of students have been successfully employed from each batch.
 The 8 month course imparts orientation and use of computers ( MS office/ internet etc) and have been looking at making the canidates job-ready for any desk based jobs at call centres, tele-marketing posts etc. Modules covered:

 - Mobility Training skills.